omkarcloud/google-maps-scraper/README.md

 - **Searches for lifetime** — Say a Big-Big NO to Websites Selling Expensive Plans.
 - **100% accurate** — 50+ data points extracted in real-time.
+- **Enrichment included** — Get emails, social profiles, and decision-maker contacts to supercharge your outreach.
 - **Great product, even better documentation** — Part 1: How to use the tool.
 Part 2: How to make sales (worth its weight in gold—no one else tells you this).

 In the next few minutes, you'll extract **200+ Search Results** from Google Maps.